Skip to content

 • They allow to share and document your code with your publication.

-• They rely on git, meaning that you can modify and keep track of your code locally through git and transfer (push) your changes to the version of your code hosted on Github or other platforms.
+• They rely on git, meaning that you can modify and keep track of your code locally through git and transfer (push) your changes to Github or other platforms.

-• They allow to work easily on the same project with your collaborators.
+• They allow easily collaborate at the same project.

 • They give you a free and safe backup for your code.